fpgaemu/fpgaemu/docs/counter.rst

 Once at the :guilabel:`Review and Package` category, click :guilabel:`IP has been modified` and then click :guilabel:`Re-Package IP` at the bottom of the window.
 A new window will pop up and tell you the directory of your IP.
 Keep note of this directory in case you might need to add the repository to a new project.

+Once the IP has been correctly packaged, you will be prompted :guilabel:`Do you want to close the project`.
+Select :guilabel:`Yes` and the project that you were editing the IP will be closed, however, the "main project" that we created at the beginning of this section will still be open.

 .. _Add Custom IP to a Design: